erik-ymmt/blogs-api-trybe-project/README.md

 ## Blogs API Project

 ## About
-&nbsp;&nbsp;  This project developed a RESTful CRUD API with the Models, Services, and Controller(MSC) architecture.
-The API simulates a blog with posts.
-The database was created with MySQL.
-The concept of the project was made by [Trybe](https://www.betrybe.com/).
+&nbsp;&nbsp; This project developed a RESTful API for a blog.
+It was implemented with Models, Services, and Controller(MSC) architecture, using MySQL for database.
+Its concept was made by [Trybe](https://www.betrybe.com/).

 ## Files:
 &nbsp;&nbsp; Files developed by me: